 Schools want to foster a sense of community within the school, especially in the classrooms.
 You will likely be asked questions about your ability to work as part of a team of teachers and administrators, as well as your abilities and experiences bridging the gap between the students in the classroom and their families at home.

-Sample Answer: As the parent of a 4th grader in the district, I have experienced firsthand how warm and welcoming the teachers and administrators are.
+As the parent of a 4th grader in the district, I have experienced firsthand how warm and welcoming the teachers and administrators are.
 The feeling of community the school district works hard to foster and maintain is something I have never experienced in any of the schools I attended or taught in.
 Everyone knows my daughter’s name, my name, and you can tell that everyone in the school is genuinely happy to be there working with the students and their families.
-A strong sense of community is the key to providing the best possible education to children of all ages.

 Questions About Students and Parents